-• Insecticide resistance threatens vector control effectiveness.

-Sustaining the delivery of essential life-saving interventions during the COVID-19 pandemic including for Reproductive, Maternal, Newborn, Adolescent and Child health including malaria.
+- Insecticide resistance threatens vector control effectiveness. - Sustaining the delivery of essential life-saving interventions during the COVID-19 pandemic including for Reproductive, Maternal, Newborn, Adolescent and Child health including malaria.

-Previous Key Recommended Action
+Previous Key Recommended Actions

-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country has adequate stocks of ACTs and RDTs.
-The IRS campaigns have taken place as scheduled and the SMC campaign rolled out in Q3 2020, with three rounds completed on schedule
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Address funding Ensure the GF malaria funding application is submitted by Q2 2020 and ensure that resources are allocated to malaria control at a level that is sufficient to sustain the gains made in recent years Q2 2020 The country submitted the GF malaria application in Q2 Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country has adequate stocks of ACTs and RDTs.
+The IRS campaigns have taken place as scheduled and the SMC campaign is planned for Q3 2020